Mine Division TWELVE Change of Command

 |0

-This work, Mine Division TWELVE Change of Command [Image 2 of 2], by PO1 Alexander Thompson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Mine Division TWELVE Change of Command, by PO1 Nathaniel Yarber, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT